mkhelif/mkhelif.github.io/_includes/_cern.md

 New layered architecture

-#### WebReq
+#### LANDB Portal

-User-facing application
-Legacy Perl code migrated to Grails
+User-facing application, it is used by all the users at CERN who requires network connectivity.

+The old application WebReq was in Perl and written more than 20 years ago, it has been migrated to Grails.

 * ##### Grails
-  Backend in Grails
+  The application backend is written using Grails framework.
+The service layer is shared between CSDB and LANDB Portal as a Maven artifact.

 * ##### AngularJS
-  Frontend in AngularJS
+  The application frontend is using AngularJS.

 * ##### Micro-services
-  After evaluating different options, I proposed to replace some parts of the legacy application using micro-services using _Spring Boot_.
+  After evaluating different options, I proposed to replace some parts of the legacy application using _Spring Boot_ powered micro-services.
   I chose Spring Boot as we were already heavily using Spring framework and it was at that time the more mature framework.
+  It allowed us to migrate very quickly and easily legacy features to our new architecture.

 #### LANDB Database

 LANDB is the core network database which stored all the network configuration: topology, devices, users, connections, firewall, fibers, telephony, ...
-This database is the core of all the applications developers in the section and is heavily used by other people around CERN using _SOAP_ and _REST_ API.
+This database is the core of all the application developped in the section and is heavily used by other people around CERN using _SOAP_ and _REST_ API.

-I was administering the database
-PL/SQL replacement by service layer in Java
+Since the database was the common layer of the legacies application, all the logic has been developped in PL/SQL over many years.
+In order to greatly simplify the maintenance and the evolution of the codebase, I proposed to migrate this legacy code to a service oriented architecture.
+The two main application now use the same service layer and

 #### Devops